w3c/trace-context/spec/50-privacy.md

 The `traceparent` field is comprised of randomly-generated numbers.
 If a random number generator leverages any user identifiable information like IP address as seed state - this information may be exposed.
 Random number generators MUST NOT rely on any information that can potentially be user identifiable.

 Another privacy risk of the `traceparent` field is an ability to correlate calls made as part of a single transaction.
-A downstream service may track and correlate two or more calls made in a single transaction and make assumptions about the identity of the caller of one call base on information in another call.
+A downstream service may track and correlate two or more calls made in a single transaction and make assumptions about the identity of the caller of one call based on information from another call.

 Note, both privacy concerns of `traceparent` field are theoretical rather than practical.
 Some services initiating or receiving a call MAY choose to restart a